danse/multiversum/posts/2017-12-15-kasaputia.md

 postazione mi permette di ricambiare lo sguardo, un segno di debolezza.

+The door is on a road when cars almost never pass.
+There is no one directly in front living the other side and staring.

 ### Ambient tonda

 Today i started playing Hang Massive loud in kasa, since i received a